Gmfholley/06-23-wellness_tracker/README.markdown

   3. Create an exercise event for a duration that does not exist
   4. Create an exercise event for an intensity that does not exist
   5. Allow users to edit an exercise from more than a week ago
-  6. Allow users to delete a user (an administrator password is needed)
+  6. Allow more than one date-exercise type-user combination in the exercise event table.

 ##Stretches